l-koehler/webcord-adblock/README.md

 To be used with [webcord](https://github.com/SpacingBat3/WebCord).
 Download the `adblock.theme.css` file to somewhere (you can delete it later).
 Ensure webcord is closed (not in the system tray).
+On Linux:
-Run `webcord --add-css-theme` and select the file you just downloaded.
+Run `webcord --add-css-theme` and select the file you just downloaded
+or run `webcord --add-css-theme "~/path/to/adblock.theme.css"`
+On Windows:
+Run `C:\path\to\webcord.exe --add-css-theme "C:\path\to\adblock.theme.css"`
 Start Webcord, Ads should now be gone.

 #### Effects